Version: 6th November 2023.

 The main difference between ruqya diagnosis and ruqya treatment is in the intention so please remember that!

 Any ruqya diagnosis is approved or allowed by the Sunnah, if it is used in way that will benefit the patient (Saheeh Jam’i: 6019) and if it does not contain any shirk (Muslim: 5732).
-Ruqya diagnosis is not investigating or looking into the forbidden unseen.
+Ruqya diagnosis is not investigating or looking into the forbidden unseen and it does NOT use the help of jinn.
 Hence, it is not a bidah to do ruqya diagnosis for the spiritual ailments, according to the rules in the Sunnah.
 So therefore, those Muslims, who do not do ruqya diagnosis, should stop saying that people who do ruqya diagnosis are doing a bidah.

 All medical professionals do some sort of diagnosis before actually treating patients and none of them would ever ‘go-straight-to-treatment’ (unless they are actually using the initial ‘treatment’ as part of their final diagnosis as mentioned in our above example) because even the patients would not let them do that.